 Cellars

 Repair category -

-Notes NOT APPLICABLE
+Notes

-Electricity Repair category 2 Notes The electrical system is on semi modern lines and as such we recommend that it be checked and upgraded as necessary by an NICEIC/ SELECT registered Electrical Contractor.
+Electricity

+Repair category 1

+Notes We have been informed that the property was fully rewired in 2021 - any documentation should be obtained.
 The Institution of Engineering and Technology recommends that inspections and testing are undertaken at least every ten years and on a change of ownership.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.